We regularly release short films and recordings of our live webinars and Froebel Trust events.

 Stephanie and Felicity are joined by their critical friend and mentor, Marian Whitehead to tell the inspiring story of Earlham Nursery School, the development of a magical school garden and reveal how they shaped a creative Early Years curriculum.

-Froebel Trust Annual Lecture October 2020
+Froebel Trust Annual Lecture (recorded 2 October 2020)

 On 2 October 2020, the Froebel Trust held its annual lecture via Zoom, welcoming more than 200 attendees from around the world to hear Baroness Floella Benjamin speak about the importance of loving childhoods where every child feels secure, valued, inspired and included: "Smiling in the Face of Adversity"